-Polar blue parrot fish (breeding pair)
+Polar blue parrot fish (pair)

 - Common Name : Polar blue parrot cichlid, Zebra parrots, Short body convicts, Hybrid parrot cichlid